Joshua-Miles/My-Lectures/30-communication-with-the-server/LECTURE NOTES.md

 #### Check for Understanding:

-> Open https://www.fuckyeahgtj.com/emoji-socket-fireworks/ for the duration of this CFU
+> Open https://www.fuckyeahgtj.com/emoji-socket-fireworks/ for the duration of these FormativeEd Exercises

-* *Self Assessment:* *
-  * Open your console
-  * Make a POST request to https://emoji-firework-api.herokuapp.com/fireworks
-  * The body of the request should look like this:  `{ "emoji": "🥥" }`
-    * (You can replace the coconut with any emoji you like)